-As described in more detail under "Business - Overview of Our Business - Our Collaboration with Merck" in Part I, Item 1 of this Annual Report on Form 10-K, our continuing Merck collaboration involves a complex allocation of rights, provides for certain R&D funding and, for products for which Merck exercises its license option, if any, provides us with either milestone payments based on the achievement of specified clinical development, regulatory and commercial milestones and royalty-based revenue if certain product candidates are successfully commercialized or a cost and profit share arrangement with the possibility that we would provide sales representatives to codetail the product candidates that Merck elects to advance in the United States.
-Under the Amended Collaboration Agreement, the research phase of the collaboration continues generally through March 2024, with possible extensions for each of the various programs to allow us or Merck to complete ongoing development during designated tail periods.
-The level of R&D funding we expect to receive from Merck going forward will be substantially lower on an annual and overall basis than the R&D funding previously provided by Merck.
-In addition, we do not know whether Merck will exercise its option to license additional product candidates or whether Merck will terminate its license to a licensed program under the terms of the Amended Collaboration Agreement or otherwise.
+As described in more detail under "Business-Licensing and Collaboration Arrangements-Merck Collaboration" in Part I, Item 1 of this Annual Report on Form 10-K and under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Overview of Our Business-Business Development and Merck Collaboration Updates" in Part II, Item 7 of this Annual Report on Form 10-K, our continuing Merck collaboration involves a complex allocation of rights, provides for certain limited R&D funding and, for remaining collaboration preclinical candidates for which Merck exercises its license option, if any, provides us with either milestone payments based on the achievement of specified clinical development, regulatory and commercial milestones and royalty-based revenue if certain product candidates are successfully commercialized or a cost and profit share arrangement with the possibility that we would provide sales representatives to co-detail the product candidates that Merck elects to advance in the United States.

+The level of R&D funding we expect to receive from Merck will be limited and substantially lower on an annual basis than the funding previously provided by Merck.
+In this regard, for the period that started on January 1, 2023 and ends on March 31, 2024, we expect to receive funding of approximately \$13.0 million in the aggregate from Merck for the ongoing activities under the Amended Collaboration Agreement and for certain costs and reimbursements related to the NGM621 program.
+Funding from Merck after December 31, 2023 is expected to be minimal.